- Though not very often, users have reported that Windows 11 is not detecting the keyboard, and we will tell you how to fix it in this article.

-The Device Manager method listed above only scans for newer versions on the system and not the other available sources.
-So if you haven’t downloaded one previously, Windows wouldn’t be able to find the latest version this way.
+The Device Manager method listed above only scans for newer versions of the system and not the other available sources.
+So, if you haven’t downloaded one previously, Windows wouldn’t be able to find the latest version this way.

 - Press Windows + I to launch the Settings app, and click on Troubleshoot on the right in the System tab.